The women executed in

 production operator for Hewlett Packard.

-got away with this, claiming that Benson’s death was an accident due to his
+this, claiming that Benson’s death was an accident due to his switching on a

-switching on a faulty fan.
-Hoe fell into
+faulty fan.
+Hoe fell into a deep depression

-a deep depression as a result of her husband’s death and attended Woodbridge
+as a result of her husband’s death and attended Woodbridge Hospital for

-claim that Adrian Lim had told her that she was possessed and had given her
+Adrian Lim had told her that she was possessed and had given her electric

-electric shocks to drive out the devil.
-She would become Lim’s “holy” wife
+shocks to drive out the devil.
+She would become Lim’s “holy” wife (always

 Lucy Lau